-You're likely to start by seeing your primary care provider or a doctor who specializes in conditions that affect women (gynecologist).
+Your first visit may be with your primary care provider or a specialist in conditions that affect the female reproductive system (gynecologist).

 What you can do

-All medications, vitamins and other supplements you take and the doses
+- All medicines, vitamins, herbs and other supplements you take and the dosages

-Are my cysts likely to resolve on their own or will I need treatment?
+- Will my cyst go away on its own, or will I need treatment?

 What to expect from your doctor